Installation

 After the repository is on your local machine, you will have the entire codebase for your personal use.
 Any changes that you make to this repository can be committed and then pushed to your forked repository for other users in your organization to see.

-To continue, you will need yarn installed.
-If you already have yarn installed, you can go to Step 2 below.
+To continue, you will need the Active LTS Node.js version, and Yarn installed.
+If you already have Yarn installed, you can go to Step 2 below.

 npm i -g yarn

-Step 2: Once yarn is successfully installed, navigate to your forked repository and run the following yarn command:
+Step 2: Once Yarn is successfully installed, navigate to your local repository and run the following Yarn command:

 yarn install